nasa/CTF/plugins/cfs/README.md

     "instruction": "EnableCfsOutput",
     "data": {
         "target": "cfs_workstation"
+    },
+    "wait": 1,
 }
-    "wait": 1,
-},
 ```

-### SendCfsCommand & SendInvalidLengthCfsCommand
+### SendCfsCommand & SendCfsCommandWithPayloadLength
+Constructs and sends a command message to CFS with the specified MID, command code, and payload arguments.
+**Note:** `SendCfsCommandWithPayloadLength` was named `SendInvalidLengthCfsCommand` prior to CTF v1.4
 - **target:** (Optional) A previously registered target name.
 If no name is given, applies to all registered targets.
 - **mid:** The message ID of the command (i.e. "BEX_CMD_MID") (string)
 - **cc:** The command code for the command (i.e. "BEX_NOOP_CC") (string)
-- **payload_length:** (Optional) The size of the payload in bytes for an invalid length command.
-Do not specify for valid commands.
-The actual length of the sent message will be plus the header size.
+- **payload_length:** (Optional) The size of the payload in bytes for a manually sized command.
+Do not specify for valid fixed-size commands.
+The actual length of the message will include the header size.
 - **args:** An object where the key is the argument name, and the value is the argument value.
   Because `args` is a dictionary, the order does not matter. (i.e. `{"field_b": 1, "field_a": 0}` is equivalent to `{"field_a": 0, "field_b": 1}`)
 - **header:** (Optional) An object where the key is the header field name, and the value is the field value.